 This is a great pick for older toddlers or young kids who have used a balance bike before, or graduated from a lean to turn scooter.

 Some scooters offer more unique designs and features where they convert to a tricycle or skateboard as well as a scooter.

 Additionally, some scooters fold flat or have storage; though most toddler scooters are pretty small and fit easily in most trunks or backseats of a car without folding so it's not necessary.

 Lastly, some scooters have traction on the deck or extra large front wheels to discourage slipping.

 Is a scooter good for toddlers?

 Yes!
-Scooters are a great for vestibular (sense of balance), proprioceptive (ability to sense body in relation to the world to plan next step/movements), and fine and gross motor skill development.
+Scooters are a great for vestibular (sense of balance), proprioceptive (ability to sense body in relation to the world to plan next step/movements), and works fine and gross motor skills.
 Toddler scooters provide ample opportunity for coordinating movement of small and large muscle groups while remaining upright and planning their next moves.

 These all may seem like things we do every day without thinking about, but there is a reason Dr. Montessori said play is the work of the child!
 They are able to work on all of this amazing physical input while scooting.

 To make things even better?
 3 wheel scooters are generally pretty stable and easy to learn, which can build their confidence and trust in their body.